Dry Eye Treatment

 Even with over the counter medications, not all eye drops and artificial tears are the same.
 Some are light and watery and offer very short-term relief.
 They need to be used frequently but don't affect your vision.
 Slightly thicker artificial tears have a high viscosity to lubricate the eyes for longer, but do result in temporary blurring of your vision, and are usually best used at night when tasks such as reading or driving aren't necessary.
 Prescription Eye Drops also work to reduce inflammation.
 Some of these include steroids that reduce inflammation and help control redness and burning that is associated with dry eye.

-Dry Eye Treatment Options from Ophthalmologists in Chico and Paradise
+Dry Eye Treatment Options from Ophthalmologists in Chico

 Another way dry eye syndrome is treated is by using punctual plugs that help to drain tear ducts in the inner corner of the eyelids because they have been plugged.